Pixelguru26/Base-Libs/README.md

 * `line:perpB()` returns a perpendicular line intersecting on B
 * `line:perpM()` returns a perpendicular line intersecting in the middle
 * `line:unpack()` returns ax, ay, bx, by
+* `line.fromRec(rec)` returns sides of a rectangle - top, right, bottom, left - as lines

 * `line:del()` recycles the line as above.